-14. Parenting Safe Children
+Parenting Safe Children

+Feather Berkower, MSW 303.931.5782

-Feather Berkow 303.931.5782 er, MSW ingsafechildren.com https://www.parentingsafechildren.com/ Description: Parenting Safe Children provides a four and one-half hour workshop educating parents and caregivers about keeping children safe from sexual assault.
-Topics include: identifying grooming behaviors in teens and adults who are at risk for sexually offending, age-appropriate sexual behavior vs. concerning behavior in children, body-safety rules for children and teens, and building a Prevention Team TM of caregivers.
+Parenting Safe Children provides a five and one-half hour workshop educating parents and caregivers about keeping children safe from sexual assault.
+Topics include identifying grooming behaviors in teens and adults who are at risk for sexually offending, age-appropriate sexual behavior vs. concerning behavior in children, body-safety rules for children and teens, and building a Prevention TeamTM of caregivers.
 The parent workshop is offered live via Zoom or as a pre-recorded online workshop.
-Additionally, a three and one-half hour professional in-service provides youth professionals with specific tools to keep their organization (agency, school, hospital, health group, church or youth group) off limits to child sexual assault.
+Parenting Safe Children offers a three and one-half hour professional in-service which provides youth professionals with specific tools to keep their organization (agency, school, hospital, health group, church or youth group) off limits to child sexual assault.
 Child sexual assault prevention policies and screening processes for new hires are discussed in detail.
 There is a component on disclosure and reporting requirements.

+Target: Content:

-Target: Parents of children from 0 through adolescence, youth professionals Content: Prevention skills training, interactive discussion, role plays, Q & A, material packets, certificates of attendance provided Cost: \$53.75 per person for live presentation (includes materials); \$44.99 for the online version (includes videos, activities and downloadable materials).
-Phone consultations are \$125 per hour.
+Parents of children from 0 through adolescence, youth professionals

+Prevention skills training, interactive discussion, role plays, Q & A, material packets, certificates of attendance provided, policy audits and consultation, private consultation.
+Parenting Safe Children offers child sexual abuse prevention policy consultations and audits to youth organizations.

+\$59 per person for live presentation (includes materials); \$49.99 for the online version (includes videos, activities and downloadable materials).
+Phone consultations are \$135 per hour.
+Call for costs for policy consultations, audits and training.